 base.
 For me, though, it makes sense to have a layer on top of

 base, to give me some flexibility.

 I came with this approach to my aliases and it’s serving me very well.
 I don’t have duplicated code, my files are very readable and easily manageable.
 I also have a fair amount of flexibility.
-You can see it in action here.

 I can think of many ways this solution could be modified and extended to better suit other particular cases.
 Feel free to adapt it to your needs.